Tserith/Mage/README.md

 # Minimal Agnostic General Executable

 Work in progress.
-Supported on Windows and Linux.

-The loader does not currently give executables their own process.
+## Limitations

+- Executables are loaded into the process space of the loader
+- Does not support exports
+- Only recognizes .text section
+- Only supports position independent code